Bath, Somerset: Early modern

-Normalcy to the city quickly recovered after the war when the city council achieved a healthy budget surplus.
+Normality to the city quickly recovered after the war when the city council achieved a healthy budget surplus.
 Thomas Guidott, a student of chemistry and medicine at Wadham College, Oxford, set up a practice in the city in 1668.
 He was interested in the curative properties of the waters, and he wrote A discourse of Bathe, and the hot waters there.
 Also, Some Enquiries into the Nature of the water in 1676.
 It brought the health-giving properties of the hot mineral waters to the attention of the country, and the aristocracy arrived to partake in them.

 Several areas of the city were developed in the Stuart period, and more building took place during Georgian times in response to the increasing number of visitors who required accommodation.
 Architects John Wood the Elder and his son laid out the new quarters in streets and squares, the identical façades of which gave an impression of palatial scale and classical decorum.
 Much of the creamy gold Bath stone, a type of limestone used for construction in the city, was obtained from the Combe Down and Bathampton Down Mines owned by Ralph Allen (1694–1764).
 Allen, to advertise the quality of his quarried limestone, commissioned the elder John Wood to build a country house on his Prior Park estate between the city and the mines.
 Allen was responsible for improving and expanding the postal service in western England, for which he held the contract for more than forty years.
 Although not fond of politics, Allen was a civic-minded man and a member of Bath Corporation for many years.
 He was elected mayor for a single term in 1742.

 In the early 18th century, Bath acquired its first purpose-built theatre, the Old Orchard Street Theatre.
 It was rebuilt as the Theatre Royal, along with the Grand Pump Room attached to the Roman Baths and assembly rooms.
 Master of ceremonies Beau Nash, who presided over the city's social life from 1704 until his death in 1761, drew up a code of behaviour for public entertainments.
 Bath had become perhaps the most fashionable of the rapidly developing British spa towns, attracting many notable visitors such as the wealthy London bookseller Andrew Millar and his wife, who both made long visits.
 In 1816, it was described as "a seat of amusement and dissipation", where "scenes of extravagance in this receptacle of the wealthy and the idle, the weak and designing" were habitual.